How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 Ingredients For Pumpkin Spice Whipped Body Butter Recipe

-Here’s what you’ll need to make and scent whipped body butter:
+Here’s what you’ll need to make and scent a whipped body butter:

 Optional boosters